Septy-Studios/SimpleJoinMessage/README.md

 # SimpleJoinMessage

-SimpleJoinMessage is a professional-grade, lightweight solution for managing player connection messages on modern Minecraft servers.
+SimpleJoinMessage is a lightweight solution for managing player connection messages on modern Minecraft servers.
 Developed by **Septy Studios**, it focuses on high performance, clean configuration, and modern formatting standards.

 ## 🚀 Features